backdrop-contrib/captcha/image_captcha/fonts/Tesox/tesox_readme.txt

 experience it was desired to include one or more typefaces with the CAPTCHA module package by default.
 However, this redistribution raised licensing issues.
-For example, according the code hosting policy of drupal.org, only GPL licensed code and resources are allowed in the drupal.org CVS repository.
+For example, according the code hosting policy of drupal.org, only GPL licensed code and resources are allowed in the drupal.org code repository (CVS).
 To avoid licensing and redistribution issues, it was decided to create a dedicated typeface for the image CAPTCHA module from scratch.

 Licencing
 ---------
-As explained above, the Tesox typeface is included in the CAPTCHA module package for Drupal, which is GPL licensed.
-Consequently, the Tesox typeface is GPL licensed.

-Note that because of the nature of the GPL, embedding a GPL licensed typeface in your document or application, causes the resulting document or application to be covered by the GPL too.
+The Tesox typeface is GPLv2 licenced to be compatible with the drupal.org code hosting and packaging policies, as explained above.